ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: In-lab Study Findings

-Participants brought in a variety of ideas.
+Participants brought in a variety of ideas to the unstructured task, ranging from auditing of LLM behavior to refining an established prompt used in production.
+We recount three participants' experiences as Case Studies in Appendix~\ref{case_studies}, each corresponding to a Mode of Usage from Section~\ref{modes}.
 Seven participants evaluated model behavior given concrete criteria, with six importing prior data; ideas ranged from testing model's ability to understand program patch files, to classifying user attitudes in messaging logs.
-Nine audited models through opportunistic exploration, looking for biases or testing limits (e.g., \quo{Does God exist?}, P20).
+Nine audited models in opportunistic exploration mode, looking for biases or testing limits (e.g., asking undecidable questions like \quo{Does God exist?}, P20).
+Of these users, four conducted adversarial attacks \cite{deng2023jailbreaker}, seemingly influenced by popular culture about jailbreaking.
 P9 and P15, both with no programming experience, used the tool to audit behavior, the former comparing models' ability to generate culturally-appropriate stories about Native Alaskans.
-Of the auditors, four conducted adversarial attacks \cite{deng2023jailbreaker}, seemingly influenced by popular culture about jailbreaking (e.g., two looked up jailbreak prompts).
-Three were interested in generating text for creative writing tasks (e.g., travel itineraries).
-The remainder explored outside of the above.
+Others were interested in generating text for creative writing tasks like travel itineraries.
 Participants often searched the internet, such as cross-checking factual data, copying prompts from Reddit, or evaluating code in an online interpreter.
-Surprising to us, nine participants imported data (with six importing spreadsheets), often emailing us the data during the study.

-To help readers understand how people used \oursystem{} and how their ideas and interactions varied, we walk through three participants' experiences.
-Each case corresponds to one modes of usage from Section~6.
+Overall, nine participants imported data (six with spreadsheets) to use in their flow.